TWO: Freedom from the Power of Sin

 Several months later, on home assignment in my native Canada, I entered a retreat venue filled with Christian women laughing, talking, and jostling for seats.
 They had gathered to hear Donna McLaughlin, a well-known Christian speaker and teacher.
 Tall, blonde, perfectly coiffed, in a royal blue dress, Donna took the stage and said, “Open your Bibles to Romans, chapter six.”

 In Donna’s expert hands, Romans chapter six opened up to me like a well-watered garden.
 When I believed in Christ for eternal life, God baptized me, thrust me into Christ like a white cotton ball into beet juice.
 I was stained with Christ, with his death, burial, and resurrection.
-His death to sin and his resurrection to new life were mine too.
-His victory over sin is my victory over sin.
+His death to sin and his resurrection to new life became mine too.
+His victory over sin became my victory over sin.

 “It was for freedom that Christ set us free.”
 (Gal.
 5:1 NASB)